Skip to content

 2. Navigate over to Github.
 If you don't have an account, create one!
 Using Github early on is great for saving your progress on projects.

-Pretty much everything we write is using Python.
+Pretty much everything we write on the Pi is using Python.
 Its easy to pick up and it has good supporting libraries for working with the Raspberry Pi.

 • Downloads are at the bottom of the page.
 You'll want to download either Windows 64-bit or macOS.